 Who Is Oscar Pistorius?

-Born in South Africa in 1986, Oscar Pistorius endured the amputation of both legs as an infant but still became highly active in sports.
-He took up running at age 16, and within a few months he had captured gold at the 2004 Athens Paralympics.
-Pistorius began competing against able-bodied athletes, and in 2012 the "Blade Runner" made history as the first amputee to compete in track events at the Olympics.
+Oscar Pistorius is a South African sprinter, nicknamed the "Blade Runner," who endured the amputation of both legs as an infant but still became highly active in sports.
+He took up running at age 16, and within a few months, he had captured gold at the 2004 Athens Paralympics.
+Pistorius began competing against able-bodied athletes, and in 2012, made history as the first amputee to compete in track events at the Olympics.
 The following year, Pistorius was arrested for killing his girlfriend, Reeva Steenkamp, at his home.
-Initially found guilty of culpable homicide in 2014, Pistorius in 2016 was re-sentenced to six years in prison for murder, and in late 2017 he saw that sentence extended to 13 years and five months.

 Oscar Leonard Carl Pistorius, the first amputee athlete to compete in the Olympics, was born on November 22, 1986, in Johannesburg, South Africa.
 The son of Henk and Sheila Pistorius, Oscar Pistorius was the middle child of three.
 His family, while prominent in South Africa, lived a largely middle-class lifestyle.

-Pistorius's childhood was shaped partly by tragedy.
-His parents divorced when he was 6, a fact that largely contributed to a strained relationship between Oscar and his father, a businessman.
+Pistorius' childhood was shaped partly by tragedy.
+His parents divorced when he was six, a fact that largely contributed to a strained relationship between Pistorius and his father, a businessman.
 His mother died when he was 15, the result of drug complications following a hysterectomy.
 Pistorius's own physical health was marred at birth.
 Born without a fibula in either of his legs, his parents made the difficult decision to have their son's legs amputated below his knees just before his first birthday.

 Within six months, Pistorius was walking successfully with a pair of prosthetic legs.
 His handicap hardly slowed his involvement in sports, which spanned from cricket to wrestling to boxing.